-Awarded “Mentor/Coach of the Year – 2014″ by the Stevie Awards for Women in Business, Lisa Tener is an inspiring book writing and publishing coach, author and speaker.
+Awarded the Silver Stevie for “Mentor/Coach of the Year – 2014” by the Stevie Awards for Women in Business, Lisa Tener is an inspiring book writing and publishing coach, author and speaker.
 Her clients have signed 5- and 6-figure book deals with HarperCollins, Simon and Schuster, Random House, Scribner’s, HCI, Beyond Words, New World Library, Hay House, New Harbinger, Yale University Press, Johns Hopkins University Press, ABC-CLIO and other major publishers, as well as self published.

 Lisa Tener’s clients have appeared on Oprah, The Today Show, CBS Early Show, Good Morning America, Fresh Air, CNN, Fox News, in the New York Times and much more.
-Her Bring Your Book to Life Program won The Silver Stevie Award for Best New Service of the Year-Media in the American Business Awards 2012 and she was awarded The Gold Award for Marketer of the Year in Media.
+Lisa’s many awards include The Gold Stevie Award for “Company of the Year – Media and Entertainment – Small Businesses in 2016 (International Business Awards), The Providence Business News Women Acheivement Award, and both The Gold Award for Marketer of the Year in Media and The Silver Stevie Award for Best New Service of the Year-Media (for her Bring Your Book to Life Program), both from the American Business Awards 2012.

 Book Writing Coach Lisa Can Help You Write a Book and Get Published